segi3/donormu/README.md

 npm install
 ```

 Copy `.env.bak` to `.env` and fill in the appropriate keys.
-This application is utilizing dynamodb so aws key is required.
+This application is utilizing dynamodb therefore aws key is required.

 Run application with;